Afghan War Glossary

 KKA.
 Ktah Khas.
 An Afghan special operations unit.

 KLE.
 Key Leader Engagement.
-A deliberate, planned and focused interaction with an Afghan key leader.
+A deliberate, planned and focused interaction with an Afghan key leader to achieve a desired effect or outcome.
 The term KLE came into such use that many ISAF personnel began calling any meetings with Afghans a KLE.

 KMTC.
 Kabul Military Training Center - located north of Kabul on the Jalalabad road.